An example of a function graph

 We should try to plot enough points to be confident in what is going on!

 But this is the real graph:

-For a graph to be "complete" you need to show all the important features.
+For a graph to be "complete" we need to show all the important features:

 - Flat areas

 This often means thinking carefully about the function.

 On the page Rational Expressions we do some work to discover that the function:

 - has vertical asymptotes (where it heads towards minus/plus infinity) at −3 and +3